tterrag131/Charge-ML/README.md

 ChargePredictor is a Python class designed to predict charge levels for industrial or organizational systems.
 It uses a combination of historical data analysis and machine learning techniques to provide accurate predictions for future dates.
 The coding has proven 92% accuracy with an OOB score of 90.232% a formidable score that represents the algorithm understands the underlying patterns presented by the data
+The file ChargePredictor is a setup for individuals to download the code and test run it for themselves, the file works hevially with SMF1 and is designed for their site.
+Since inceptions SARIMA predicitons have been added which has increased accuracy all the way up to near 98% an incredible feat that offers flawless insight into the inner workings of complicated charge patterns and ever fluid data.
+These changes have been implemented at SMF1 and have made a predictive impact into out VET calculations and other methods of daily planning.

 ## Features